 New highs are not the same as new peaks

 - Nine years into this bull market, the S&P 500 has soared by nearly 300%.
-While early returns were driven by earnings growth, valuations have also risen, leaving the S&P 500’s price-to-earnings (P/E) ratio above its long-term historical average.
+While early returns were driven by earnings growth, valuations have also risen, leaving the S&P 500’s price-to-earnings (P/E) ratio in line with its long-term average.

 - While gains have been impressive and stocks are no longer as cheap as they once were, they still look inexpensive relative to core fixed income.

 - For investors who may have seen their equity exposure swell beyond its strategic allocation, a conversation about rebalancing may be in order.